Written by: Max Vishnev, founder of CityRover Walks NY

 You’ll find lots of restaurants and bars along 8th, 9th, and 10th Avenues, as well as the blocks between them (especially between 42nd and 55th street).
 Check out Time Out NY’s guide to the best bars in Hell’s Kitchen and this Yelp page for highly-rated restaurants in Hell’s Kitchen.

-And if you don’t mind going all the way to 11th Avenue, check out the modern food market called Gotham West, which features a nice variety of great local food purveyors and a great espresso bar called Blue Bottle Coffee (pictured on map).
+And if you don’t mind going all the way to 11th Avenue, check out the modern food court called Gotham West Market, which features a nice variety of great local purveyors, featuring foods from around the world.

 Gotham West Market: 600 11th Avenue (between 44th and 45th street)